bigger-tech/simple-stellar-signer/README.md

 Simple Signer offers a `/sign` endpoint which is used to send a transaction XDR and get it back with the user's signature.

+If you are using **Passkey** to sign, see the [Sign with Passkey](#sign-with-passkey) section for additional details on how to send the signed transaction correctly.

 It supports multiple configuration options which can be passed via URL or postMessage.

 | property name   | type                                                      | value                                                                                            |